Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 child instance in the instance of the previous identifier.

 An identifier can be a sequence of letters, numbers, and underscores, which doesn't start with a number.
-This matches the Name property of an instance.
+This is used to match the Name property of an instance.
 An identifier may also be a positive integer number, which selects the *n*th child instance, starting at 0.

-For example, `Workspace.0.Part` selects an instance named `Part`, which is the first child of an instance, which is the child of an instance named `Workspace`, which is in the list.
+For example, `Workspace.0.Part` selects an instance named `Part`, which is the first child of an instance named `Workspace`, which is in the list.

 #### Merging
 As an input, `Instances` can be merged into the following types:

 Output type | Result